coq/coq/doc/sphinx/language/gallina-extensions.rst

       Parameter x : T.
       End SIG.

-The following definition of :g:`N` using the module type expression :g:`SIG` with :g:`Definition T := nat` is equivalent to the following one:
+The definition of :g:`N` using the module type expression :g:`SIG` with :g:`Definition T := nat` is equivalent to the following one:

-.. todo: what is other definition referred to above?
-   "Module N' : SIG with Definition T := nat.
-End N`." is not it.

 .. coqtop:: in